 - A goldilocks political environment adds further fuel to the longer-term reflation trade.
 The ‘light blue wave’ election outcome may increase the prospect for larger fiscal stimulus and associated spending programs, but more polarizing agenda items could be more difficult to pass.

-- But as of now, downward pressure created by Covid continues to present near-term risks, as seasonal factors exacerbate infection rates, more contagious strains of the disease are discovered in society, and the rollout of vaccinations hits logistical speedbumps.
+- But as of now, downward pressure created by COVID-19 continues to present near-term risks, as seasonal factors exacerbate infection rates, more contagious strains of the disease are discovered in society and the rollout of vaccinations hits logistical speedbumps.
 Further, while our outlook for equities post-election has been positive, prices could now be vulnerable to a short-term correction.
 Given these risks, we are tactically reducing our position in equities by 1% but remain overweight.

-- We expect cyclical names most adversely affected by shutdowns and social distancing restrictions to outperform but remain committed to complementing these positions with allocations to growth and momentum, which have increasingly served as ballasts in a post-Covid, zero-interest rate world.
+- We expect cyclical names most adversely affected by shutdowns and social distancing restrictions to outperform but remain committed to complementing these positions with allocations to growth and momentum, which have increasingly served as ballasts in a post-COVID-19, zero-interest rate world.
 Consistent with this theme, we are bringing our US v DM regional bets back to benchmark, seeing more attractive near-term rebound opportunities in European stocks, which reflect a structural midcap/value tilt.

 The opening act of the new age “roaring twenties” was a seminal moment in financial market and human history: a tumultuous period defined by a curious dichotomy of pandemic-driven apocalyptic conjecture and the return of retail-driven speculation.
-Despite an ominous backdrop of accelerating Covid cases, more contagious strains of the disease popping up across the developed world, and vaccine rollouts hitting implementation speedbumps, risk assets ended the year near or at all-time highs, with some of the most business cycle-sensitive sectors leading the latest leg of the rally.
+Despite an ominous backdrop of accelerating COVID-19 cases, more contagious strains of the disease popping up across the developed world and vaccine rollouts hitting implementation speedbumps, risk assets ended the year near or at all-time highs, with some of the most business cycle-sensitive sectors leading the latest leg of the rally.
 Scorned value stocks had their best quarter in over a decade, small cap stocks’ powerful year-end ascent helped reduce their previously steep YTD underperformance, and energy-sensitive names marched higher in conjunction with the steady recovery in oil prices.
-Emerging market stocks led from a regional perspective, buoyed by Chinese demand, a weakening US dollar, and attractive relative valuations.
+Emerging market stocks led from a regional perspective, buoyed by Chinese demand, a weakening US dollar and attractive relative valuations.
 The yield on the US 10-year Treasury creeped higher over the period to 0.90%, which may have been driven by investors’ rising inflation expectations and general risk-on mood but remained materially depressed from the 1.90% seen earlier in the year.